willjliu02/ImageProcessing/README.md

 - CONTROLLER FOLDER:
   - IController: Represents a controller with the functionality of processing an image.
   - ImageProcessorController: Supports specific commands for editing PPM files.
 These commands are outlined in the commands section.
+    - UPDATE: We added functionality for the blur, sharpen, greyscale, and sepia commands here.
+      Moreover, the constructor is also able to accept a file with a script of commands now.
 - IMAGE INFO FOLDER:
   - BasicImage: Represents basic information for an image.
   - IImage: Represents an image, supporting functionality for certain image edits.
   - IImageState: Represents an immutable image, supporting specific functionality in returning information.
 The width, height, max value, and pixels are saved for the image.
   - ImageUtil: Saves information from reading a PPM file.
+    - UPDATE: We added the ability to process reading other common image formats like JPG, PNG, and BMP.
   - IPixel: Provides access to value, intensity, luma, and RGB values
   - Pixel: Saves information per pixel regarding value, intensity, luma, and RGB
 - MODEL FOLDER: